Skip to main content

 Quick insights

-• Travel accident insurance may provide financial protection if an accident occurs while you’re traveling.
+• Travel accident insurance can provide financial protection if an accident occurs while you’re traveling.

-• Some credit cards come with travel accident insurance coverage, such as accidental death and dismemberment.
+• Some credit cards come with travel accident insurance coverage.

 • Chase Sapphire® credit cards offer Travel Accident Insurance as part of a suite of complimentary travel insurance benefits.